 Check out the Setting Up Campus Cable section for step-by-step instructions.
-You will need a CATV grade coaxial cable to attach the cable jack on your wall to your TV or converter.
+You will need a CATV grade coaxial cable to attach the cable jack on your wall to your digital cable ready (QAM) TV or converter.
 If you don't have one, they can be purchased at any electronics store.
 Before you buy, measure the distance from the wall jack to your TV or converter.
-Try not to buy an excessively long antenna cable.
-Tell the store that you need an RG-6 TV CATV grade cable, 75-ohm, "F" type male connectors on both ends.
+Try not to buy an excessively long coaxial cable.
+Tell the store that you need an RG-6 CATV-grade cable, 75-ohm, "F" type male connectors on both ends.

 2. Did you attempt to autoscan/ autoprogram your TV?
 Simply hooking it up alone is half of